 Khiri Travel says educational travel trips work best when there is one project leader on the school side who is clear about the strategic objectives.”If the trip has direct relevance to what the students are studying, there is heightened engagement all round,” says Edwin Briels, General Manager, Khiri Travel Myanmar.

-For further information about Khiri Travel educational trip opportunities read the Q&A with Edwin Briels and Linda Oum, “Forget the Blackboard, Educational Travel is Here.”
-Or contact us via the form below.
+For further information about Khiri Travel educational trip opportunities read the Q&A with Edwin Briels and Linda Oum, “Forget the Blackboard, Educational Travel is Here.”.